codegaze/php-placeholdit/README.md

 ### Introduction

-If you are prototyping websites in PHP this is a simple class you need.
+If you are prototyping websites in PHP this is a simple script you need.

-You can create simple placeholders from [placehold.it](http://placehold.it) with random flat background colors from [http://designmodo.github.io/Flat-UI/](http://designmodo.github.io/Flat-UI/).
+Create simple image placeholders from [placehold.it](http://placehold.it) with random flat background colors from [http://designmodo.github.io/Flat-UI/](http://designmodo.github.io/Flat-UI/).

+There is absense of responsive versions because I just wanted something easy and fast to use.

 ### Installation